lblod/ember-rdfa-editor/rfcs/whitespace-handling.md

 This RFC proposes a different approach using CSS styles to ensure all whitespace is shown.
 This seems a more elegant solution and moves the difficulty of whitespace handling to loading into - and exporting content from the editor.

 ## Motivation
 non breaking spaces make it hard to render text properly as it's unclear where the browser can break up sentences for overflowing text.
 If we can use css to make spaces visible without the `nbsp` hack we can forego complex/ugly logic to clean up spurious `nbsp`'s.
-It will also simplify logic in the backspace handler since you can now assume all whitespace is visible to the user, so need for complex heuristics anymore.
+It will also simplify logic in the backspace handler since you can now assume all whitespace is visible to the user, so no need for complex heuristics anymore.

 ## Implementation